vikranthkongara/intro-to-declarative-pipeline/Exercise-01.md

 # Exercise 1.5

 For **Exercise 1.5** we are going to add a new stage after the **Say Hello** stage that will demonstrate how to ask interactively for user input.

+**Important Note** The following code demonstrates a new set of features added to Declarative Pipeline in Version 1.2.6:

+  - Add options for stage - supports block-scoped "wrappers" like timeout and Declarative options like skipDefaultCheckout
+  - Add input directive for stage - runs the input step with the supplied configuration before entering the when or agent for a stage, and makes any parameters provided as part of the input step available as environment variables.

-The declarative `input` directive blocks the `stage` from executing and acquiring an agent.
+The declarative `input` directive blocks the `stage` from executing and acquiring an agent - this is an important enhancement as previously a more complicated work-around was required to not tie up an agent with an input step.
 If the `input` is approved, the stage will then continue.

 Insert the following ```stage``` block into your pipeline: